 The likely answer is that although all guitarists can go through the same steps, not all carry out the steps with sufficient rigor.
-Most of us move to the next step before thoroughly mastering the one before it.
+Most of us move to the next step before thoroughly mastering the previous step.
+We can't help it.
 We're impatient.
 Time is short.
 We want so badly to already be there.
 So we cut corners.
-We don't mean to, and we never realize we're doing it.
+We don't mean to, and we never realize we're cutting corners.
 But we are.
 And it shows in our playing.

-The one out of 100 who plays at a high level is the one who stays with each step until he or she has it down cold.
-This person accepts nothing less than perfection.
+The one person out of 100 who plays at a high level is the one who stayed with each step until he or she had it down cold.
+This one person demanded perfection.
 (If I can't do it five times in a row without error, then I'm not ready to move on.)
-This person does every step as if onstage, in front of a discerning audience.
-This person knows that any indecision or nervousness in the practice room is exponentially magnified onstage.
-This person knows that the best time to grapple with problems is during practice, not onstage.
-This person grasps the immense power of slow but sure improvement.
+This one person practiced consistently, seldom allowing a day to go by without working at whatever was the problem at hand.
+This one person at all times did every step as if onstage, in front of a discerning audience.
+This one person knew that a hint of indecision or nervousness in the practice room will be exponentially magnified onstage.
+This one person understood the immense power of slow but sure incremental improvement.